se-panfilov/anarchy-engine/apps/showcases-desktop/EULA.md

 This EULA applies to \*\*\*\* (the “Software”).

-Also distributed under the following technical identifiers: showcases-desktop.
+Also distributed under the following technical identifiers: `showcases-desktop`.

 **Open-source repository.** The open-source codebase related to this Software (if any) is governed by its open-source license (see `LICENSE` in that repository) and is **not** governed by this EULA.